Robbie Kerr (racing driver): Early career

 Kerr after crashing out of an F3 race at Castle Combe in 2002.

-In 2002 he became the British Formula Three Champion for Alan Docking Racing with 306 points ahead of Australian racing driver James Courtney.
+In 2002, Kerr became the British Formula Three Champion for Alan Docking Racing with 306 points ahead of Australian racing driver James Courtney.

-Following an abortive attempt at International Formula 3000 in 2003, Kerr did not race again until 2004 when he raced in the Formula Renault V6 Eurocup.
+Following an abortive attempt at International Formula 3000 in 2003, Kerr did not race again until 2004, when he raced in the Formula Renault V6 Eurocup.
 At the opening round at Monza Kerr had earned pole position but mechanical problems forced him out.
 He eventually won a race at the last race of the season in Valencia.
 He had not led the race until he took the lead on the last lap.

 Kerr has also raced in the Le Mans Endurance Series.
 In one of the most impressive debuts the series has seen he raced at Silverstone in a Zytek 04S P1 and was partnered by American Chris Dyson.
 He took pole position from the Audi R8s of Allan McNish and Johnny Herbert by more than 1.6 seconds.
-Kerr eventually finished 4th but set the fastest lap of the race.
+Kerr eventually finished fourth but set the fastest lap of the race.